-V. Unit-Based Compensation: The Trust has issued an options, warrants and deferred trust units (collectively the "Units") as outlined in notes 11 (c), (d) and 17 of the condensed consolidated interim financial statements.
+The Trust has issued options, warrants and deferred trust units (collectively the "Units") as outlined in notes 8, 11(c),(d),(e) and 17 of these consolidated financial statements.
 These Units were granted to senior management, the Board of Trustees of the Trust, investors in the convertible debenture offering (note 8) and the unit issuance (note 11(a)(ii)).
 These Units provide holders with the right to receive Trust Units, which are puttable.
 The Trust measures these Units at fair value at the grant date, a compensation recovery/ expense is recognized over the vesting period.
 The fair values of the units are determined at both the Arrangement date and each reporting period and the change in fair value is recognized as a fair value adjustment to financial instruments.
 Unit-based compensation is classified as a liability.